wilsonliaows/docs/_docs/salesforce-docs.markdown

 To upload an attachemnet to Salesforce using Workato, you can use the **Create Object** Action, and select **Attachement** under the **Object** field.

 ### Downloading
 To download an attachment from Salesforce, you can use the **Download file** Action.
 The **file ID** must be obtained from a previos step, usually from the get object details step.
+Once that step is properly set up, you will be able to use the attachment as a pill in other steps of the recipe, for example, you can use the **Upload file** action in the **box** connector.

 ## Working with SOQL in Salesforce

 ## Articles on how to use additional special actions, such as get related objects, etc.

 ## Best practices in working with the connector
+When starting to use Workato with your salesforce account, we reccomend that you either do it on a developers account, or test on non-essential pieces of data.
+This would prevent any loss of crucial data, especially since actions performed through Workato cannot be undone
 ## Troubleshooting
+Here is a list of common erros that you may encounter, and how to rectify them.
 ### 400 Bad Request

 ####  errorCode: MALFORMED_ID.
 Wrong Field is mapped